Science Write Now

 Two weeks later, I get the call.

 ‘Want me to come?’
-Toby offers.
+Jem offers.

 I picture the three of us in the neurologist’s office, poring over graphs and wavelengths, trying to decipher the language of my brain.